Stefan Dohr

-Stefan Dohr (born September 3, 1965 in Münster) is a German horn player and currently the principal horn of the Berlin Philharmonic Orchestra (Berliner Philharmoniker).
-Apart from being a sought-after masterclass teacher, he teaches the horn at the Herbert von Karajan Academy.
+Stefan Dohr (born 3 September 1965) is a German horn player and principal horn of the Berlin Philharmonic.

 Biography

-Stefan Dohr studied with Prof. Wolfgang Wilhelmi at the Musikhochschule in Essen and with Prof. Erich Penzel in Cologne before obtaining the Solo Horn position of the Frankfurt Opera House at the age of 19.
+Born in Münster, Dohr obtained the Solo Horn position of the Frankfurt Opera House at the age of 19.

 He held the same position with the Bayreuth Festival Orchestra, the Orchestre Philharmonique de Nice and the Deutsches Symphonie-Orchester Berlin.
-In 1993 Stefan Dohr was chosen to play principal horn of the Berlin Philharmonic.
+In 1993, Dohr was chosen to play principal horn of the Berlin Philharmonic.